-- Literature in English 1860–present
+- Literature in English 1860–Present

 Foreign Language Requirement

-A student who successfully completes a literature course at the graduate level in a foreign language can count the course toward the eight-course requirement for the PhD.
+A student who successfully completes a literature course at the graduate level in a foreign language can count the course toward the 16-course requirement for the PhD.

 To be admitted to doctoral candidacy, the student must pass a comprehensive oral examination in a major area of literary study defined by the student in consultation with the advisor.
 The area chosen for examination is normally related to the student’s anticipated dissertation topic.

-Final Oral Examination
+Dissertation and Final Oral Examination